The featured image is from the long-lost version of Eastern Condors. I’m surprised that Jet Li attended the première.

 Still, money-grubbing collectors spoiled the experience.
 This wasn’t the case when the original version of the teahouse house fight in Drunken Master II was canned.
 Coarse disbelief has been expressed by Mark Houghton, who left the project after the firing of Liu Chia-Liang a.k.a.
-Lau Kar-Leung (the brother of the aforementioned Lau Kar-Wing a.k.a.
+Lau Kar-Leung (the brother of Lau Kar-Wing a.k.a.
 Liu Chia-Yung).
 However, Jackie spent three months filming Dragon Lord in Korea before starting from scratch by heading over to Taiwan.
-In his memoir, Jackie described Dragon Lord as the most expensive H.K. movie.
+In his memoir, J.C. described Dragon Lord as the most expensive H.K. movie of its time.
 He distilled the entire experience by simply saying that miles of footage was thrown into the garbage.

 As a Jet Li fan, I find it disappointing that we will never see the original version of High Risk.
 Let’s face it – it seems weird that Wong Jing seemingly never made fun of Jackie’s singing career or outtakes montages.
 There were two stills of deleted scenes which can no longer be seen on the internet.
 They were originally on the French Jet Li website which vanished.
 The first still takes place in a police station because Chingmy Yau has a police sketch of Jet Li, who is awkwardly sitting next to her because of getting some dogs to go after her and her cameraman.
 The second still depicts Jacky Cheung in bed with a plaster on his nose.
 He’s wearing pajamas as he looks down in panic at his groin.